 Our care for clients under the Queensland Community Support Scheme (QCSS) will continue.

-It is too early to confirm the exact impact on individual roles as we transition out of providing disability services.
+At the conclusion of the consultation period, we will provide you with a letter to confirm whether your role has been impacted.
 While we will make every effort to identify redeployment and alternative roles across Centacare wherever possible, there is a real possibility a number of positions will no longer be required.

-We will continue to provide services to our clients until they transition to another provider.
+We will continue to provide services to our clients until they transition to a new provider by 20 November 2025 (for SIL and OSS clients) and by 10 October 2025 for all other clients.

 If redeployment is not possible, we will provide:

 Yes.
-In accordance with the Enterprise Agreement, Centacare will communicate with relevant employee representatives from the earliest possible stage and involve them in consultation processes.
+In accordance with the Enterprise Agreement, Centacare will continue to communicate with relevant employee representatives and involve them in consultation processes.

 Our clients remain at the centre of everything we do and we are committed to continuing service provision for our disability clients during this transition period.
 Our exit from NDIS services is well coordinated.
 We will work with our clients, families, carers, guardians and support coordinators to enact transition plans.